ethiffeault/eti/README.md

 ```

 # Struct
-use ETI_STRUCT_EXT to define struct, struct are base type, no virtual table and no inheritance:
+use ETI_STRUCT or ETI_STRUCT_EXT to define struct, struct are base type, no virtual table and no inheritance:
 ```
     struct Point
     {